Home remedies for stopping dog diarrhea

 - Give your pet’s stomach a rest from the normal food it eats for a few hours.

 - You could give either bone broth, kefir, pureed whole pumpkin preferably organic (including skin and seeds) to help ease upset stomach while keeping your pet hydrated.
-These are bland diets without fat to ensure that your pet’s diarrhea does not get worse. (often people use rice and ground beef as a combination but it can lead to gasiness as rice ferments)
+These are bland diets without fat to ensure that your pet’s diarrhea does not get worse. (often people use rice and ground beef as a combination but it can lead to gasiness and a farty dog as the rice ferments)

 - When your dog’s stool is back to normal, go back to your normal feeding.
 (If diarrhea persists for more than 3 days consult your vet!)

-Here’s what we suggest you can add to your food:
+Here’s what we suggest you can add to your pet food:

 - Add more sources of fiber such as pumpkin or veggies.